snesrev/sm/BUILDING.md

   * MSYS2
   * [DevKitPro](https://devkitpro.org/wiki/Getting_Started)
   * [Atmosphere](https://github.com/Atmosphere-NX/Atmosphere)

+ Note: *You must have MINGW64 open and affirm you're in the `sm` root folder.*

 1. Make sure you've installed DevKitPro and Atmosphere.
-2. Type '(dkp-)pacman -S git switch-dev switch-sdl2 switch-tools' to install the Switch SDL2 deps.
+2. Type `(dkp-)pacman -S git switch-dev switch-sdl2 switch-tools` to install the Switch SDL2 deps.
-3. Now go to the 'switch' folder inside MSYS2 'cd platform/switch'
+3. Now go to the `switch` folder inside MSYS2 `cd platform/switch/`
-4. Type 'make' to build the game.
+4. Type `make` to build the game.
 5. Copy the `.ini`, `nro` and the `smc` file and put them in your Switch.

 **OPTIONAL STEPS**